5 product label trends to differentiate your brand in 2021Posted on July 28th, 2020

 Because most smartphones today function as near-field communication (NFC) readers, NFC labels are popular for creating unique brand experiences at — and beyond — the point of sale.

-It’s easy to see how COVID could further catalyze the growth of NFC, as it enables touchless access of information from printed materials is a key benefit of NFC tech.
+It’s easy to see how COVID could further catalyze the growth of NFC, as it enables touchless access of information from printed materials.
 NFC-enabled printed products (e.g., maps, menus, labels) allow consumers to access all pertinent information of information — without touching the surface.

 The use cases for NFC as a labeling tool are limited virtually only by your imagination.
 You don’t have to look far to find truly creative cases of how brands have used NFC labels: